Large-acceptance dipole magnet GLAD

 For the variety of experiments to be performed within the R3B project, a zero-degree superconducting dipole magnet has been designed and constructed.
 The main parameters of the spectrometer are: (i) A large vertical gap providing an angular acceptance of ±80 mrad for neutrons; (ii) A maximum bending angle of 40°, ensuring an acceptance close to 100% even for experiments with very different magnetic rigidities of the beam and the fragments; (iii) A high field integral of about 5 Tm, which allows a bending angle of 18° for a 15 Tm beam (e.g. 1 GeV/nucleon 132Sn or 500 MeV/nucleon 8He) or 14° for 20 Tm beams, the maximum rigidity provided by the Super-FRS.
 A momentum resolution Δp/p of around 10-3 can be achieved by tracking the particles with high resolution (see here).
 The design includes four superconducting coils which are tilted to match the required acceptance angle for the particles of interest.
 The side coils are optimized to reduce the fringe field, and guarantee a low magnetic field in the target region, where detectors have to be placed.

 The GSI cite preparation and installation of the GLAD magnet and Helium liquifier plant has been done in common work with FAIR@GSI cryogenic project team, GSI cryogenic group, GSI electric power group and GSI magnet group.
 The magnet has been has been delivered in November 2015 to GSI.
 In February 2016 together with its large vacuum chamber the magnet has been moved into Cave C, where it will be used in experiments until the R3B experimental hall is built at the FAIR.
+The magnet has been commissioned with relativistic beams during the Phase-0 experiments.

 The GLAD magnet, presently situated in Cave C, is undergoing the site acceptance test (SAT).
 After some debugging of the control system, the magnet cooling is behaving as expected from simulations.
 The magnet is cooled down to liquid-He temperature.